Networking config Version 1¶

 SLAAC requires support from the network, so verify that your cloud or network

 offering has support before trying it out.
-With ipv6_dhcpv6-stateless
+With ipv6_dhcpv6-stateless,

 DHCPv6 is still used to fetch other subnet details such as gateway or DNS

 servers.
-If you only want to discover the address, use ipv6_slaac
+If you only want to discover the address, use ipv6_slaac.

 Subnet DHCP example¶